rebecca1230/IntrotoIM/midtermProject/journal.md

   ````
   However, two problems occurred:
   1. The left paddle does not work anymore.
-  2. I need to find a way to let the puck that resets to the middle after someone scored stop moving until a paddle touches it, during a new session.
+  2. Need to let the puck that resets to the center of the table after someone scored to stop moving in the beginning of a new session until a paddle touches it.

 ***For Problem 1***
 I solved it by changing the following code: